mikecokina/elisa/README.rst

 Binary Stars Light Curves Fitting
 ---------------------------------

-Packgae `elisa` currently implements two approaches to be able provide very basic fitting of light curves.
-First method is standard approach which use `non-linear least squares` method algorithm and second rule Markov Chain Monte Carlo (`MCMC`) method.
+Packgae `elisa` currently implements two approaches that provides very basic capability to fit light light curves to observed photometric data.
+First method is standard approach which use `non-linear least squares` method algorithm and second approach uses Markov Chain Monte Carlo (`MCMC`) method.

 Following chapter is supposed to give you brief information about capabilities provided by `elisa`.
 Lets assume that we have a given light curve like shown below generated on parameters::